Spanish and Portuguese (Iberian Studies Collection)

 Scope of Collection

 The Spanish and Portuguese Collection (along with the Latin American Collection) supports the research needs of faculty, students, and scholars in and affiliated with the Department of Spanish and Portuguese.
-The collection also supports a broad range of research and teaching in distinct departments such as Comparative Literature, Economics, Ethnic Studies, Gender and Women's Studies, History, Linguistics, Political Science, Psychology, Sociology and academic programs in African Studies, Film Studies, International Business, Jewish Studies, Medieval Studies, Middle Eastern Studies, Poltical Economy of Industrial Societies (PEIS), Religious Studies Religious Studies, and Romance Languages and Literatures, South Asian Studies, and Southeast Asian Studies.
+The collection also supports a broad range of research and teaching in distinct departments such as Anthropology, Comparative Literature, Economics, English, Ethnic Studies, Film & Media Studies, Gender & Women's Studies, History, Linguistics, Near Eastern Studies, Political Science, Rhetoric, Sociology and academic programs in African Studies, Film Studies, International & Area Studies, Jewish Studies, Medieval Studies, Middle Eastern Studies, Peace & Conflict Studies, Religious Studies, Romance Languages and Literatures, South Asian Studies, and Southeast Asian Studies.

 The collection encompasses most subject areas for materials published in Spain and Portugal with a concentration on philology, literature, history, and culture extending from the early Middle Ages to the present.
-The collection also reflects a long-term interest in historical treatments of Spain and Portugal in relation to other countries, in colonial periods, and especially in relation to Latin America (all aspects).
+The collection also reflects a longstanding interest in historical treatments of Spain and Portugal in relation to other countries, in colonial periods, and especially in relation to Latin America.

-Three relatively new initiatives in the Institute for European Studies — The Portuguese Studies Program, The Spanish Studies Program as well as Catalán and Occitan Studies Program — all rely on the Library's historic collecting of materials in vernacular languages and dialects spoken on the Iberian Peninsula apart from the predominant Castilian Spanish.
+Three initiatives in the Institute for European Studies — the Portuguese Studies Program, the Spanish Studies Program as well as Catalán and Occitan Studies Program — all depend on the Library's historic collecting of materials in vernacular languages and dialects spoken on the Iberian Peninsula apart from the predominant Castilian Spanish.